Namrata Joshi

 I used an autofill to copy the formula for the other cells in column F.

-• Inserting a note in heading cell.
-I inserted the following note in heading cell- % Protein (F1).
+• Inserting a note in the heading cell.
+I inserted the following note in the heading cell- % Protein (F1).

 image.png